 Cards with cash back rewards

-The Capital One® QuicksilverOne® Cash Rewards Credit Card is for those with average credit or better, and the Credit One Bank® Cash Back Rewards Credit Card is for those with bad credit or better.
+The Capital One® QuicksilverOne® Cash Rewards Credit Card is for those with average/fair/limited credit, and the Credit One Bank® Cash Back Rewards Credit Card is for those with good/excellent credit.
 Capital One offers a good 1.5% Cash Back on every purchase, every day, which is better than Credit One’s 1% cash back on purchases for qualified applicants, terms apply.
 The Capital One® QuicksilverOne® Cash Rewards Credit Card has an annual fee of $39, and Credit One cards have an annual fee of $0-$99 (you won’t know your annual fee until you’re approved).

 It’s important to note that the Credit One cash back rewards you receive depend on your creditworthiness.
-If you have average credit, Capital One is a better choice for a cash back card, but if you have bad credit, you may consider Credit One or the Discover it® Secured Card - No Annual Fee.
-Discover it® Secured Card offers2% cash back at restaurants & gas stations on up to $1,000 in combined purchases each quarter.
+If you have average credit, Capital One is a better choice for a cash back card, but if you have bad credit, you may consider Credit One or the Discover it® Secured.
+Discover it® Secured Card offers 2% cash back at restaurants & gas stations on up to $1,000 in combined purchases each quarter.
 Plus, 1% cash back on all your other purchases.

 Cards with 0% APR introductory offers